Are you looking for a comprehensive Dyson Pure Cool review?

 Or more specifically, a Dyson TP02 review or Dyson TP04 review?

 If so, you’ve landed on the right page.

 In this post, you’ll find an overview of both Dyson Pure Cool Link air purifiers and how they compare.

-By the end, you’ll have a much clearer idea on which model is best for your needs: the older TP02 model or newer TP04 version.
+By the end, you’ll have a much clearer idea of which model is the best home air purifier available for your needs: the Dyson TP01 vs TP02 vs TP04.

 Currently, there are two top-selling versions of the Dyson Pure Cool air purifier:

-While the Dyson TP01 was the actual flagship model, this review will focus on the Dyson TP02 and TP04 versions since they’re the most similar.
+While the Dyson TP01 was the actual flagship model, this review will focus on the Dyson TP02 vs TP04 versions since they’re the most similar.

 The Dyson TP01 model lacks Wi-Fi control that the TP02 and TP04 have, so it wouldn’t be a fair comparison in this review.